About Knowledge Clips

 In order to have an easy and comfortable recording, a good preparation is key.
 Not only your story and performance are important.
 PowerPoint layout, copyright issues, metadata files and the proper clothing makes or breaks your recording.

-Some important documents can be found in this document and the following checklist can be used to make sure you are all set to go.
+The following checklist can be used to make sure you are all set to go.

 - For a studio recording: Have I planned a timeslot in the studio agenda at least two weeks before the recording?